ayesha-batool/EmployeePerformanceReport/README.md

 - Make sure library is installed (`pip install openai` or `google-generativeai`)
 - Check API key has credits/quota

+### ML Model Not Working?
+- Train the model first: `python train_performance_model.py`
+- Check if model exists: `models/performance_scorer.pkl`
+- If not trained, system will use AI fallback or weighted average

 ### MCP Server Not Working?
 - Ensure MCP package is installed: `pip install mcp`
 - Check paths in configuration are absolute
 - Verify you're running from project root

+### Report Generation Fails?
+- Ensure ReportLab is installed: `pip install reportlab`
+- Check if employee exists in database
+- Verify employee has performance data (tasks, goals, etc.)

 ---